 Donald currently teaches privately via Skype, with students across the country and Scotland.
-He was also the fife instructor for the BSA Venture Crew 1861 Fife and Drum Corps of Maytown, PA for five years and the Fifes and Drums of the Lincoln Minute Men of Lincoln, MA for over three.
-Donald taught fife at the 2015 War of 1812 Fife and Drum Camp at Fort McHenry and is currently the Music Director for the National Civil War Field Music School.
+He was the fife instructor for the BSA Venture Crew 1861 Fife and Drum Corps of Maytown, PA from 2005 - 2010 and the Fifes and Drums of the Lincoln Minute Men of Lincoln, MA from 2010 - 2012.
+He also taught fife at the 2015 War of 1812 Fife and Drum Camp at Fort McHenry and has been a member of the faculty of the National Civil War Field Music School since 2009.
+Donald currently serves the National Civil War Field Music School as Music Director.

-Outside of music, Donald was a historical interpreter at Plimoth Plantation, Massachusetts from 2011 to 2015.
-He currently serves as a maritime artisan on Mayflower II, where he assists with the sailing, rigging, and maintenance of the ship.
-He is also taking part in the ship's current, multi-year restoration project in preparation for 2020, the 400th anniversary of the Pilgrims' arrival to New England.
+Outside of music, Donald was a historical interpreter at Plimoth Plantation, Massachusetts from 2011 - 2015.
+He currently is a maritime artisan on Mayflower II, where he assists with the sailing, rigging, and maintenance of the ship.
+He is also taking part in the ship's current, multi-year restoration project in Mystic Seaport, CT in preparation for 2020, the 400th anniversary of the Pilgrims' arrival to New England.